How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each hard gelatin capsule with maroon cap and lavender body, imprinted "APO 150" contains clindamycin base 150 mg.
+Each hard gelatin capsule with maroon cap and lavender body, imprinted "APO 150" contains 150 mg of clindamycin base.
 Nonmedicinal ingredients: stearic acid and talc; capsule shell: D&C Red No. 28, D&C Red No. 33, edible ink (shellac glaze-45% (20% esterified), titanium dioxide, ammonium hydroxide 28%, propylene glycol, and simethicone), FD&C Blue No. 1, FD&C Red No. 40, FD&C Yellow No. 5, gelatin, and titanium dioxide.

-Each hard gelatin capsule with light blue cap and body, imprinted "APO 300" contains clindamycin base 300 mg.
+Each hard gelatin capsule with light blue cap and body, imprinted "APO 300" contains 300 mg of clindamycin base.
 Nonmedicinal ingredients: stearic acid and talc; capsule shell: edible ink (shellac glaze-45% (20% esterified), titanium dioxide, ammonium hydroxide 28%, propylene glycol, and simethicone), FD&C Blue No. 1, gelatin, and titanium dioxide.

 How should I use this medication?